telefonicaid/fiware-IoTAgent-Cplusplus/doc/commands.md

 { "errorCode" : { "code":404, "reasonPhrase":"the device does not have implemented this command"}}

 <a name="def-result"></a>
 ## 4. Check results

+The user sends command to Context Broker, and checks the result to Context Broke, with  [Query Context operation](https://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Publish/Subscribe_Broker_-_Orion_Context_Broker_-_User_and_Programmers_Guide#Query_Context_operation)

+You need to know the service, servicePath, entity name for the device, the name of the command and query context for the attribute  <command_name>_info  (information sent by device) or <command_name>_status (information about the status of the process)

 <a name="def-polling"></a>
 ## 5. Polling